Restricted items for carry-on/

 - Ensure that aerosol can nozzles are protected by caps or by another means is suitable for preventing the can's contents from accidentally leaking out.

-Power supply type | Quantity | For Stowage | Stowage |
+| Details | Quantity | For Stowage | Stowage |

 For lithium batteries, check the lithium content (g).
 For lithium-ion batteries, check the watt-hour rating (Wh).
 Handling also differs for built-in batteries and spare batteries.